faezehrabbani97/FaceIt/README.md

 This pipeline is designed to detect and analyze facial movements, including eye-tracking and mouse muzzle movement.
 It utilizes image processing techniques to capture, track, and analyze facial dynamics for various applications.

-experimental procedures followed French and European guidelines for animal experimentation and in compliance with the institutional animal welfare guidelines of the Paris Brain Institute

 ## Installation
 1. Among [Python](https://www.python.org/downloads/) versions search for 3.9.16 and install it on your operating system.